ExBody2: Advanced Expressive Humanoid Whole-Body Control: Experiments

 \subsection{Experimental Setup}

-We conduct our experiments in IsaacGym~\citep{makoviychuk2021isaac} simulator across two robot platforms (Unitree G1 and H1). \\ \textbf{Baselines.} To examine the effectiveness of varying tracking methods, motion control strategies, and training techniques, we evaluate four baselines using a high-quality, curated dataset of 250 motion samples.
-This dataset is carefully selected for optimal training suitability, as will be shown in subsequent experiments.

-\begin{itemize} \item \textbf{Exbody}~\cite{cheng2024express}: This method only tracks the upper body movements from the human data, while tracking the root motion of the lower body without explicitly following step patterns and focusing on partial body tracking.
+\textbf{Baselines.} To examine the effectiveness of varying tracking methods, motion control strategies, and training techniques, we evaluate four baselines using a classic CMU dataset~\cite{cmu_mocap}, which includes a wide variety of action types. \begin{itemize} \item \textbf{Exbody}~\cite{cheng2024express}: This method utilizes one-stage RL training pipeline, and only tracks the upper body movements from the human data, while tracking the root motion of the lower body without explicitly following step patterns and focusing on partial body tracking.

 \item \textbf{Exbody\textsuperscript{\( \dagger \)}}: The whole-body control version of Exbody, where the full-body movements are tracked based on human data.
 This setup enables comprehensive human motion imitation, attempting to match the entire body posture to the reference data.